 Prevents overtraining (overfitting) and increases generalization.

 Every layer (or even sublayers called slabs) can have their own learning rate, momentum, activation functions, and initial weight ranges.
 Pattern selection may be rotational or random.
-Select multiple criteria for stopping network training.
+Select multiple criteria for stopping neural network training.
 Select different methods for handling missing data.
 Weights may be modified during training.
-Text description file attached to each net.
+Text description file attached to each neural network.

-NeuroShell 2 has three different ways of determining sensitivity of inputs depending on network type.
+NeuroShell 2 has three different ways of determining sensitivity of inputs depending on the neural network type.